iAbhishek91/google-cloud/Services/NW-01-VPC.md

 - fine grain networking policies with in GCP or GCP and on-premise network or b/w other cloud providers.
 - define firewall rules(using metadata tags), (no need to manage a firewall software its managed by GCP).
 - segment the network
-- categorize the resources using tags and apply firewall rules.
+- categorize the resources using network tags and apply firewall rules.
 - how they are connected with internet.
 - VPC are securely connected in hybrid env using cloud VPN or cloud interconnect.